ICAZ117/mocside/README.md

 	* Add Sorting Button

 * Workspace Page
-	* add button in top left to return to problems page
+	* return button works, however the workspace is still on screen when returning to parent component

 * Edit/Add Course
 	* styling